 Information for exchange students who plan to come to the TU Braunschweig for the winter semester 2020/21

-The TU Braunschweig implements the recommendations of the Landeshochschulkonferenz for studying in the summer semester 2020 and in the winter semester 2020/21.
+The TU Braunschweig implements the recommendations of the Landeshochschulkonferenz for studying in the winter semester 2020/21.

 Recommendation of the Landeshochschulkonferenz (German)